HITECHCRIME/HC_SG143_Getem_Snitch/README.md

-trick is not to care about the dead get in tha niche don't twitch your pits i changed them y'all before you took the switch OFF
+trick is not to care about the dead get in tha niche don't twitch your pits i changed them y'all before you took the switch OFF mid-zone approaching, blessed by a witch, bewitched in trance aye (entranced aye)

-mid-zone approaching
-blessed by a witch
-bewitched in trance (entranced aye)
 (bait and switch)
 switch'em up